Showing posts with label gatlinburg. Show all posts

 Forbidden Caverns

-There were around fifteen to twenty people in our group; the cost was $13 and $12 for seniors.
+There were approximately fifteen to twenty people in our group; the cost was $13 for non-seniors and $12 for seniors.

-Our guide walked in front of the group stopping to point out a bat, an abandon still,
+Our guide walked in front of the group, stopping to point out a bat, an abandoned still,

-Several stalactite, and stalagmites, a natural chimney, grottos, the clear stream, (that is still used for drinking) and he showed us a special light effect about the Indians that have once lived in the cave.
+Several stalactites and stalagmites, a natural chimney, grottos, and a clear stream (which is still used for drinking) were visible.
+He also showed us a special light effect that highlighted the Indians who once lived in the cave.

-The walk into the cavern was about half a mile down and on the way; back we climbed down several steps into a special room that looped back around to our beginning area.
+The walk into the cavern was approximately half a mile long, and on the way back, we descended several steps into a special room that looped back around to our starting area.

-The cave was very well lit but the lights were turned off as we left each area to protect the growth of the cave.
+The cave was very well lit, but the lights were turned off as we left each area to protect the cave's natural growth.

-We rode back to Pigeon Forges to Huck Finns where we ate lunch.
+We rode back to Pigeon Forge to Huck Finn's, where we ate lunch.

-We all ordered a catfish plate, which included all the fixings you could eat which included white beans, cornbread, slaw, hush puppies, and onion.
+We all ordered a catfish plate, which included all the fixings you could eat, including white beans, cornbread, slaw, hushpuppies, and onions.

-We each ordered water with lemon to drink the cost was $10.05 each.
+We each ordered water with lemon to drink, and the cost was $10.05 each.

 Huck Finns Catfish